Chlamydia – The Facts

 Testing and screening for chlamydia

-Testing for Chlamydia is easy, fast and painless at our clinics in Nottingham, Derby, Leicester, Sheffield, Leeds and Watford.
+Testing for Chlamydia is easy, fast and painless at our clinics in Nottingham, Derby, Sheffield & Watford.

 It is very important to recognise that chlamydia often co-exists with other sexually transmitted infections.